codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 .. note:: Namespaces are not strictly required for test classes, but they are helpful to ensure no class names collide.

-When testing database results, you must use the `CIDatabaseTestClass <database.html>`_ class.
+When testing database results, you must use the `DatabaseTestTrait <database.html>`_ in your class.

 Staging
 -------